-The section examines whether each part of the Proposed Variation would be likely to have significant environmental effects (and thus would warrant the undertaking of Strategic Environmental Assessment).
+The section provides details of the examination of the Variation as to whether it would be likely to have significant environmental effects (and thus would have warranted the undertaking of Strategic Environmental Assessment).

-This examination takes account of relevant criteria set out in Schedule 2A 'Criteria for determining whether a plan is likely to have significant effects on the environment' of the SEA Regulations, as amended, (see Section 2.4) and will be updated to take account of any submission made by any of the environmental authorities in response to a SEA screening notice (see Section 1.4).
+This examination took account of relevant criteria set out in Schedule 2A 'Criteria for determining whether a plan is likely to have significant effects on the environment' of the SEA Regulations, as amended, (see Section 2.4).